ethereum/EIPs/EIPS/eip-token.md

 [ERC-20](./eip-20.md) compliant contracts MAY implement this EIP.

-All the operations that change the ownership of a Token, like a `transfer`/`transferFrom`, SHALL create a `TransferValidation` pending to be validated and emit a `ValidateTransfer`, and SHALL NOT transfer the Tokens.
+All the operations that change the ownership of Tokens, like a `transfer`/`transferFrom`, SHALL create a `TransferValidation` pending to be validated and emit a `ValidateTransfer`, and SHALL NOT transfer the Tokens.

 All the operations that enable an approval to manage a Token, like an `approve`, SHALL create an `ApprovalValidation` pending to be validated and emit a `ValidateApproval`, and SHALL NOT enable an approval.